deer-echo/CoCoT/README.md

-CoCoT Data Generation System
+# CoCoT Data Generation System
-A data generation system for Collaborative Cross-modal Chain-of-Thought (CoCoT) based on Qwen2-VL, designed to produce high-quality training data with dynamic multi-region grounding and relation-aware reasoning chains.
+This is a data generation system for Collaborative Cross-modal Chain-of-Thought (CoCoT) based on Qwen2-VL, designed to produce high-quality training data with dynamic multi-region grounding and relation-aware reasoning chains.

 🔍 Related Research: This system implements the methodology described in the paper "Watch Wider and Think Deeper: Collaborative Cross-modal Chain-of-Thought for Complex Visual Reasoning", addressing limitations of single-region CoT methods through multi-region collaboration.